 Good sexual health is about being confident and in control and also about keeping yourself and others safe.
 It includes reducing your risk of getting sexually transmitted infections (STIs) and having contraception that suits you and is reliable

 - Contraception and pregnancy: Many types of contraception are available.
-While they all prevent pregnancy, not all will protect against sexually transmitted infections so you may also need to use a condom.
+While they are designed to prevent pregnancy, not all will protect against sexually transmitted infections so you may also need to use a condom.

 - Sexually transmitted infections (STIs): Most STIs can be treated with medication, and those that cannot be cured can be managed.
 The sooner they are treated, the less long term damage will be caused